ukatc/AtLAST_sensitivity_calculator/docs/source/calculator_info/calculation_inputs.rst

 Inputs to the Calculation
 =========================

-The table below lists the parameters that are used by the calculator to calculate the integration time or sensitivity.
+The table below lists the user input parameters used by the calculator to calculate the integration time or sensitivity.
 Units in the table are string representations of `astropy units <https://docs.astropy.org/en/stable/units/index.html>`__: